The temporary impact of permanent employment incentives: Evidence from Italy: Results

 Across all three specifications, the interaction between the treatment variable and the treatment period dummy (t = 0), corresponding to the year of policy implementation (2018), yields the coefficient of primary interest.
 The estimated effect is consistently positive, statistically significant, and remarkably stable in magnitude.
 The estimated effect ranges between 0.014 and 0.016 percentage points, which corresponds to an increase of approximately 32\%–36\% relative to the mean conversion rate.
 This finding suggests that firms actively responded to the introduction of the policy by increasing permanent conversions among eligible workers.
 Interestingly, the estimates also reveal a positive, albeit smaller, coefficient for the period immediately after implementation (t = 1), which may reflect firms’ expectations regarding the retroactive reinstatement of the 35-year-old threshold that would occur at the end of 2019. which applied to conversions carried out during that year (see section \ref{s:background}).

 In columns 4 and 5, we re-include the 35-year olds in the sample and and turn to a continuous treatment denoting the proportion of days in 2018 over which individuals were eligibile to the policy.
 Here we replicate the first and third formulations of the binary DiD analysis, namely the baseline specification without covariates and the richer specification with covariates and clustered errors.
 The results we obtain are highly consistent across both definitions of the treatment variable.
 In particular, the estimated coefficients remain positive, statistically significant, and of comparable magnitude, which reinforces the robustness of the findings and suggests that the evaluation is not overly sensitive to the precise operationalization of the treatment.
 As in the binary case, the inclusion of covariates strengthens the estimated effect, both in size and statistical significance, further confirming the stability and reliability of the policy’s short-run impact.
-Furthermore, in the continuous specifications, the effects in 2019, which would have suggested a carryover of the policy impact, virtually disappear.
+Furthermore, in the continuous specifications, the effects in 2019, which could have suggested an anticipatory effect of the policy threshold reinstatement, virtually disappear.